 Audiology and Vision Consultation:

 Wrentham contracts with an educational audiologist from The Outreach Partnership Program (TOPP) at The Learning Center for the Deaf, who addresses the specific needs of students with hearing aids and cochlear implants at the Delaney and Roderick Elementary Schools.
 She provides a support system for monitoring deaf and hard of hearing students' academic and developmental progress, consults and trains teachers and specialists, and administers assessments / student observations, and attends Team meetings as needed.

-A Vision Specialist is contracted as needed through The Carroll Center for the Blind for students who have visual impairments.
+A Vision Specialist is contracted as needed for students who have visual impairments.
 She provides a support system for monitoring these students' academic and developmental progress, consults with teachers and specialists, and observes students, and attends Team meetings as needed.